microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -Justification
-A message provided by users and administrators when create the request about why it is needed.
+A message provided by users and administrators when create they create the unifiedRoleEligibilityScheduleRequest object.

 ```yaml
 Type: System.String